Coderushnepal/SagunKaranjit/README.md

 - If all words have four characters or less, return the original string.
 - The amount of `*` is the same as the length of the word.

+## Question 3

-3. Converting Objects to Arrays
+Converting Objects to Arrays
 Write a function that converts an object into an array, where each element represents a key-value pair.
 <br/>
 <br/>